DynamicsShop/SD-Catch-Weight/SD-Catch-Weight-Release-Notes.md

 - AppSource App - Additional fields were added to the SD Catch Weight FastTab on the extension to the Item Card.

+- AppSource App - Units in Stock, on Purchase Order and on Sales Order were surfaced in the Catch Weight FactBox.

 - AppSource App - The Campaign Journal on the Item Card now filters down to Item Journals of Type of Transfer rather than to Type of Item.

 - AppSource App - The user is prompted that they need to turn on Lot Tracking for the Item if Enforce Shelf Life on an Item is enabled.